-Deliverability Upgrade in accordance with the requirements of as applicable, Section 25.7.2 of Attachment S or Section [40.13.2] of Attachment HH to the ISO OATT.
-Each Developer or Interconnection Customer Developer eligible to receive Incremental TCCs related to the System Deliverability Upgrade shall be provided the right to elect to receive its respective portion of such Incremental TCCs pursuant to Section 19.2.4.6 of this Attachment M. To the extent necessary to facilitate the potential for transfers to subsequent Developers of Interconnection Customers Developers that pay for the use of Headroom pursuant to, as applicable, Attachment S or HH of the ISO OATT on a System Deliverability Upgrade that has been awarded Incremental TCCs, Incremental TCCs that are declined by a Developer or an Interconnection Customer Developer will be deemed reserved.
+Deliverability Upgrade in accordance with the requirements of, as applicable, Section 25.7.2 of Attachment S or Section 40.13.2 of Attachment HH to the ISO OATT.
+Each Developer or Interconnection Customer Developer eligible to receive Incremental TCCs related to the System Deliverability Upgrade shall be provided the right to elect to receive its respective portion of such Incremental TCCs pursuant to Section 19.2.4.6 of this Attachment M. To the extent necessary to facilitate the potential for transfers to subsequent Developers or Interconnection Customers Developers that pay for the use of Headroom pursuant to, as applicable, Attachment S or HH of the ISO OATT on a System Deliverability Upgrade that has been awarded Incremental TCCs, Incremental TCCs that are declined by a Developer or an Interconnection Customer Developer will be deemed reserved.
 Incremental TCCs that are declined by a Developer or an Interconnection Customer Developer and not otherwise deemed reserved will be deemed permanently terminated.

-If subsequent Developer of Interconnection Customers Developers pay for the use of Headroom pursuant to Attachment HHS of the ISO OATT on a System Deliverability Upgrade that has been awarded Incremental TCCs, such subsequent Developers of Interconnection Customers Developers will be provided a right to elect to receive any applicable Incremental TCCs to which they may be eligible to receive in accordance with, as applicable, Sections 25.7.2 and 25.7.12 of Attachment S or Sections [40.13.2] and [40.13.12] of Attachment HH to the ISO OATT.
-Incremental TCCs to be made available to subsequent Developers of Interconnection Customers Developers will, as applicable, be obtained by the ISO by reducing the Incremental TCCs related to the System Deliverability Upgrade that were previously: (i) awarded to the Developers of Interconnection Customers Developers that initially paid for the System Deliverability Upgrade; (ii) awarded to the Transmission Owner(s) responsible for constructing the System Deliverability Upgrade; and/or (iii) deemed reserved as a result of prior declination and/or termination, in accordance with the requirements of, as applicable.
-Section 25.7.2 of Attachment S or Section [40.13.2] of Attachment HH to the ISO OATT.
+If subsequent Developer or Interconnection Customers Developers pay for the use of Headroom pursuant to Attachment HHS of the ISO OATT on a System Deliverability Upgrade that has been awarded Incremental TCCs, such subsequent Developers or Interconnection CustomersDevelopers will be provided a right to elect to receive any applicable Incremental TCCs to which they may be eligible to receive in accordance with, as applicable, Sections 25.7.2 and 25.7.12 of Attachment Sor Sections 40.13.2 and 40.13.12 of Attachment HH to the ISO OATT.
+Incremental TCCs to be made available to subsequent Developers or Interconnection CustomersDevelopers will, as applicable, be obtained by the ISO by reducing the Incremental TCCs related to the System Deliverability Upgrade that were previously: (i) awarded to the Developers or Interconnection CustomersDevelopers that initially paid for the System Deliverability Upgrade; (ii) awarded to the Transmission Owner(s) responsible for constructing the System Deliverability Upgrade; and/or (iii) deemed reserved as a result of prior declination and/or termination, in accordance with the requirements of, as applicable, Section 25.7.2 of Attachment S or Section 40.13.2 of Attachment HH to the ISO OATT.
 Incremental TCCs that were previously deemed reserved and are transferred to a subsequent Developer or Interconnection CustomerDeveloper will become effective on the first day of the Capability Period that commences following the next Centralized TCC Auction conducted after the subsequent Developer or Interconnection CustomerDeveloper makes the necessary Headroom payment and elects to receive its proportionate share of Incremental TCCs.
 Incremental TCCs that are declined by a subsequent Developer or Interconnection CustomerDeveloper will be deemed permanently terminated.

-Any Developer of Interconnection CustomerDeveloper that elects to receive Incremental TCCs related to a System Deliverability Upgrade shall have the right to terminate its Incremental TCCs in accordance with Section 19.2.4.9 of this Attachment M. Incremental TCCs terminated by a Developer of an Interconnection Customera Developer that initially paid for a System Deliverability Upgrade will, to the extent necessary to facilitate the potential for transfers to subsequent Developers of Interconnection Customers Developers that pay for the use of Headroom pursuant to Attachment S or HH of the ISO OATT on a System Deliverability Upgrade that has been awarded Incremental TCCs, be deemed reserved.
-Incremental TCCs that are terminated by a Developer or an Interconnection Customer Developer that initially paid for a System Deliverability Upgrade and not otherwise deemed reserved will be deemed permanently terminated.
-Incremental TCCs terminated by a subsequent Developer of Interconnection Customer Developer of Interconnection Customer Developer and Interconnection
+Any Developer or Interconnection Customer Developer that elects to receive Incremental TCCs related to a System Deliverability Upgrade shall have the right to terminate its Incremental TCCs in accordance with Section 19.2.4.9 of this Attachment M. Incremental TCCs terminated by a Developer or an Interconnection Customera Developer that initially paid for a System Deliverability Upgrade will, to the extent necessary to facilitate the potential for transfers to subsequent Developers or Interconnection Customera Developers that pay for the use of Headroom pursuant to Attachment S or HH of the ISO OATT on a System Deliverability Upgrade that has been awarded Incremental TCCs, be deemed reserved.
+Incremental TCCs that are terminated by a Developer or an Interconnection Customera Developer that initially paid for a System Deliverability Upgrade and not otherwise deemed reserved will be deemed permanently terminated.
+Incremental TCCs terminated by a subsequent Developer or Interconnection Customera Developer or Interconnection Customera Developer or Interconnection the use of Headroom on a System Deliverability Upgrade will be deemed permanently terminated.